Abkhazia: Economy

 The economy of Abkhazia is integrated with Russia as outlined in a bilateral agreement published in November 2014.
 The country uses the Russian ruble as its currency, and the two countries share a common economic and customs union.
 Abkhazia has experienced a modest economic upswing since the 2008 South Ossetia war and Russia's subsequent recognition of Abkhazia's independence.
 About half of Abkhazia's state budget is financed with aid money from Russia.

 Tourism is a key industry and, according to Abkhazia's authorities, almost a million tourists (mainly from Russia) came to Abkhazia in 2007.
 Abkhazia exports wine and fruits, especially tangerines and hazelnuts.
 Electricity is largely supplied by the Inguri hydroelectric power station located on the Inguri River between Abkhazia and Georgia (proper) and operated jointly by both parties.

 In the first half of 2012, the principal trading partners of Abkhazia were Russia (64%) and Turkey (18%).
 The CIS economic sanctions imposed on Abkhazia in 1996 are still formally in force, but Russia announced on 6 March 2008 that it would no longer participate in them, declaring them "outdated, impeding the socio-economic development of the region, and causing unjustified hardship for the people of Abkhazia".
 Russia also called on other CIS members to undertake similar steps, but met with protests from Tbilisi and lack of support from the other CIS countries.

 Despite the controversial status of the territory and its damaged infrastructure, tourism in Abkhazia grew following the Russian recognition of Abkhazian independence in 2008 due to the arrival of Russian tourists.
 In 2009 the number of Russian tourists in Abkhazia increased by 20% and the total number of Russian tourists reached 1 million.
-Low prices and an absence of any visa requirements attracts Russian tourists especially those who cannot afford vacations in Turkey, Egypt, Bulgaria, Montenegro and other popular Russian tourist destinations.
 After the tourist boom many Russian businesses began to invest money in Abkhazian tourist infrastructure.
 With the main highway of the country being rebuilt in 2014 many damaged hotels in Gagra are either being restored or demolished.
 In 2014, 1.16 million Russian tourists visited Abkhazia.

 Demographics

-According to the last census in 2011 Abkhazia has 240,705 inhabitants.
+According to the last census in 2011 Abkhazia had 240,705 inhabitants.
 The Department of Statistics of Georgia estimated Abkhazia's population to be approximately 179,000 in 2003, and 178,000 in 2005 (the last year when such estimates were published in Georgia).
-Encyclopædia Britannica estimates the population in 2007 at 180,000 and the International Crisis Group estimates Abkhazia's total population in 2006 to be between 157,000 and 190,000 (or between 180,000 and 220,000 as estimated by UNDP in 1998).
+Encyclopædia Britannica estimates the population in 2007 at 180,000 and the International Crisis Group estimated Abkhazia's total population in 2006 to be between 157,000 and 190,000 (or between 180,000 and 220,000 as estimated by UNDP in 1998).